Giffords: Gun safety advocacy

+Affiliated Programs and Initiatives

-Through the Giffords Law Center to Prevent Gun Violence, the organization releases an annual scorecard to consider the "relative strength or weakness" of gun laws in each state as well as the rate of gun deaths.
-The Giffords Law Center also files amicus curiae briefs and takes other legal action to protect, enforce and strengthen gun regulations.
+Through the Giffords Law Center to Prevent Gun Violence, the organization releases the Annual Gun Law Scorecard, a website that evaluates the "relative strength or weakness" of gun laws in each state as well as the rate of gun deaths, assigning grades to each state and demonstrating the effectiveness of gun laws at reducing gun deaths.
+Giffords Law Center also files amicus curiae briefs and takes other legal action to protect, enforce and strengthen gun regulations.

+Through Giffords Center for Violence Intervention, the organization promotes community-based solutions to gun violence in American cities and hosts the annual Community Violence Intervention Conference, the largest gathering of community violence experts and advocates in the United States.

+Giffords program Gun Owners for Safety brings together hunters, sports shooters, and other gun enthusiasts who support both stronger gun laws and the Second Amendment.
+Promoting responsible gun ownership, the group aims to be an alternative to the NRA and other gun rights organizations that some gun owners view as having become too extreme at the expense of public safety.

+Giffords has also launched a number of state chapters, including Giffords Florida and Giffords Texas, to bring together local gun safety advocates, push for improvements to gun laws at the state level, and bring attention to candidates who advocate for gun safety laws.

 Electoral activity

 2014 election cycle

-Giffords supports candidates with gun control in their platforms through its super PAC.
+Giffords supports candidates with gun violence prevention in their platforms through its super PAC.
 The PAC spent $8 million in the 2014 election cycle on independent expenditures for and against 20 candidates.
 The largest share of the group's spending was in the race for the House seat previously held by Gabrielle Giffords in Arizona's second district.
 The group supported the incumbent, Democrat and Giffords's former aide Ron Barber, against Republican Martha McSally.
 McSally narrowly won the seat.
 Overall during the 2014 election cycle, the PAC devoted $4.9 million to oppose Republican candidates, $2.4 million in support of Democratic candidates and $860,000 in support of Republican candidates.